Nightmare Fuel: Buffy the Vampire Slayer

 - The episode "Conversations with Dead People" features Dawn trapped in her house with the spirit of her dead mother, who, struggling to manifest herself, ends up being about as terrifying as any monster the show features.
 Could double as breaking the cutie.

 Willow: From beneath you, it devours...The First: Oh, not it... me.

 - When Dawn was sitting by the couch, which was unoccupied.
 The camera panned down, then back up to reveal Joyce's dead body lying on the couch.
 When Dawn turned around, it was gone.
 And then there was when Cassie grinned and turned inside-out before disappearing...

-- As bad as Dawn's segment was, Willow's is as bad, if not worse when you think about it.
-The First only convinces Andrew to kill Jonathon, it terrifies Dawn, but it tries to get Willow to kill herself, presumably because she's probably the most powerful Scooby in the gang..
+- As bad as Dawn's segment was, Willow's is as bad, if not worse, when you think about it.
+The First only convinces Andrew to kill Jonathan, it terrifies Dawn, but it tries to get Willow to kill herself, presumably because she's probably the most powerful Scooby in the gang..
 But when that fails, it's not even concerned.
 It just delivers a speech, then grins, turning into... something that eats itself.

 - Xander getting his eye caved in by Caleb... the way the blood runs down his cheek... that is horror.

 - The Shadow Puppets from Get it Done are some of the most disturbing imagery in the show, ominous music building and pictures forming all around of demons eating humans and a girl being killed.

 - The First Evil.
 It can appear anywhere.
 It can be anyone.
 And it is very, very good at getting you to do what it wants.
 At any time, it could show up and brainwash someone into doing something horrible.
 And once you outlive that frail usefulness or interfere in the plans too much?
 An Implacable Evil Priest is coming after you.
 If you are female, this is doubly bad, since said priest has some messed up habits involving women.